 Exhibit A: The Lobby

 We live in Arlington.
 The person that designed our lobby must have thought we rode llamas to work and lived in Southeast Asia.
-There is a table that has wooden elephants as its base.
-There is some kind of Sanskrit mural right as you walk in.

 And let’s not forget the giant vases that flank the main doorway.
 Frank Lloyd Wright’s Asian cousin must have had a say in raying out the aura and décor of Ribrary Courts.